-What’s the difference between all these pads?
+What’s the difference between all the disc pads?
 Which ones should you get for your bike and your type of riding?

-There are a lot of different variables with disc brake pads, both for Road and MTB.
+There are a lot of different variables with disc brake pads, for Road, Gravel, E-Bike and MTB.
 Not only do you have to get the correctly shaped disc pad that fits your particular brake caliper, but you also have to choose what sort of compound you want the pad to be made of.